"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Related Work

-Altogether, many different factors determine how a person in social VR perceives and interacts with another virtual human.
+Altogether, many factors determine how a person in social VR perceives and interacts with another virtual human.
 For the collaboration of whole teams, however, not only the interaction between two people must be considered.
 Related work explored group dynamics and team communication in social environments that can resemble but also go beyond the possibilities of video conferencing. \cite{torro_six_2021} describe the impact of non-verbal communication and spatial information of social VR and why this makes it a game-changing medium for organizations.
-Due to the possibility of simulating any communication process imaginable, the authors argue that social VR can not only exceed the communication effectiveness compared to video conferencing, but also of real-world settings.
+Due to the possibility of simulating any imaginable communication process, the authors argue that social VR has the potential to exceed the communication effectiveness of video conferencing and real-world settings.
 As one reason, they state how new forms of group dynamics can be facilitated and how teams benefit from formal and informal encounters in VR~\citep{torro_six_2021}.